lifeparticle/Bengali-Alphabet/README.md

 Vowel Diacritics (কার)
 ============
+When we join a vowel with a consonant we use the short form of that vowel (Vowel Diacritics).
 There are `10` Vowel Diacritics.
 There is no short form of `অ`.

 ```
 া, ি, ী, ু, ূ, ে, ৈ, ো, ৌ, ৃ
 ```

 - Vowel Diacritics can found at the beginning, at the end, and at the middle of the word.
-- When we join a vowel with a consonant we use the short form of that vowel (Vowel Diacritics).
 - ```া, ী``` are added after consonants.
 - ```ি, ে, ৈ``` are added before consonants.
 - ```ু, ূ, ৃ``` are added below consonants.